graphql-rules/graphql-rules/docs/rules/03-fields-output/output-grouping.md

 ##### Solution 1: Create a new type with related fields

-Выносите взаимосвязанные поля на уровень ниже в новый output-тип.
 Let's create a new type `ClaimByPhone` that contains `phone` and `operatorCode` both of which are NonNull.
 Then our scheme can be represented as follows:

 ```graphql
 type Claim {